 On the day after the wedding, they could relax.
 They went to the famous Katz’s deli and had a pastrami sandwich that Peter is still talking about now.
 They walked along beautiful Brooklyn Bridge.
 In the evening they had tickets to see Jersey Boys on Broadway.
 They had popped back to the hotel to change into something special for their last night in New York, but realized that they had got the show time wrong and only had ten minutes to get to the theater.
 Caroline grabbed the nearest pair of pants, threw on some flipflops and a top and they ran through Times Square.
 They just sat down as the show was starting.
 After the show, as Caroline bought a drink from a bar and went to put her change in her pocket, she noticed her pockets were inside out, she looked down and her pants were inside out.
 Ah, well, you can’t always be as glamorous and perfectly dressed as you were on your wedding day, Caroline!
 They highly recommend the show, though!

 I asked them if they would recommend a Central Park wedding to any one else and Caroline said “I would say to anybody who is even thinking of getting married in New York to just do it.
 Just to think about it shows NYC holds a special place in your heart!
 Claire, you were great in organizing everything and you always responded rapidly to our queries.
 All other companies that I contacted were more interested in getting a hefty deposit before they would even talk about the wedding and you were the only one that didn’t put the pressure on!”

 Thanks for sharing your story with us, Caroline and Peter, and thank you for allowing me to attend your wedding.
 You are a lovely couple and I wish you lots of luck for your future together.
-For more information on planning your own Central Park wedding, visit our website, or “like” us on Facebook for photos and more inspiring stories.
+For more information to help you with planning your own Central Park wedding, visit our website, or “like” us on Facebook, follow us on Instagram and follow us on Pinterest where you will find lots of lovely photos and many more inspiring stories of real weddings.